Pranshu-G/Pranshu-G/README.md

 * 🌱 Passionate about building software and learning new skills.
 * :computer: Enjoy working in open source.
 * 🏆 Currently learning app development in Kotlin using Jetpack Compose.
-* ⚡ My hobbies include brewing coffee and reading books.
+* ⚡ Hobbies include brewing coffee and reading books.